JessicaroseD1/Wellness-by-Jessica-Rose/README.md

 - [GitHub](https://github.com/) was used to store the codes and deploy the website.
 - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) were used when adjusting the objects in the website for different screen sizes.
 - The website was fully validated using [W3C HTML Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
-- [Balsamiq](https://balsamiq.com/) was used to generate wireframes. <!-- YOU NEED TO DO THIS YET-->
-- [Am I responsive?](https://ui.dev/amiresponsive) was used to generate the mockup image showing the website on various screen sizes. <!-- YOU NEED TO DO THIS YET-->
+- [Am I responsive?](https://ui.dev/amiresponsive) was used to generate the mockup image showing the website on various screen sizes.
 - The fonts used in the website are imported from [Google Fonts](https://fonts.google.com/).
 - The website uses icons from [Font Awesome](https://fontawesome.com/).
 - The website uses [cdnjs.com](https://cdnjs.com/) for Font Awesome icons so that the website loads quickly.